okta/okta.github.io/_source/_posts/2019-02-06-welcome-micah.md

 </style>

 My name is <span data-tooltip="(1) neat-advertisement-immune-sign" data-tooltip-position="left">Micah Silverman</span> and I just joined the Developer Advocacy team at
 Okta.
-TL;DR - There's some easter eggs in this post.
+TL;DR - There are some easter eggs in this post.
 If you want to know what they're all about - jump to the bottom.

 {% img blog/micah_intro/micah_hair.jpg alt:"Micah Hair" width:"800" %}{: .center-image }